-The Activity Management Plans (AMPs) are developed by the Road Controlling Authorities (RCAs) to outline their short-term and long-term management approach for the maintenance and operation of the road network under their jurisdiction.
+Activity Management Plans (AMPs) are developed by Road Controlling Authorities (RCAs) to outline their short-term and long-term management approach for the maintenance and operation of the road network under their jurisdiction.
 Ideally, these AMPs need to be customer and outcome focused, and should also be able to demonstrate ‘sound principles and processes’ for developing road maintenance and capital investment proposals.
-However, although a number of RCAs adhere to the aforementioned guidelines, the resulting AMPs show variation with respect to standard reporting variables and limitations concerning quantifiable measures.
+Although the majority of RCAs adhere to the guidelines, the resulting AMPs show variation with respect to standard reporting variables and limitations concerning quantifiable measures.
 These differences and limitations can be problematic in developing nationally consistent benchmarks for evaluating network performance, level-of-service and expenditure levels.
-Also, due to which, establishing a reliable and comprehensive evidence base for beneficial benchmarking might be a challenging proposition.
-Therefore, with due consideration given to Government Policy Statement (GPS), Regional Land Transport Plan (RLTP), One Network Road Classification (ONRC) and a Long Term Strategic View (LTSV), this study proposes quantifiable Key Performance Indicators (KPIs) and an evidence-based framework to assist the RCAs in adopting economical and beneficial investment practices for the roading sector in New Zealand.
+In addition, establishing a reliable and comprehensive evidence base for benchmarking might be a challenging proposition.
+Therefore, with due consideration given to the One Network Road Classification (ONRC) performance measures, its evolution to the One Network Framework, and Waka Kotahi’s value for money criterion, this presentation will extend the current thinking in this area based on research recently conducted by the authors.
+This work introduces a set of Key Performance Indicators (KPIs) and proposes a non-parametric benchmarking framework that could potentially assist REG, Waka Kotahi, and RCAs in adopting better maintenance management practices for the roading sector in New Zealand.

 Keywords: Benchmarks, Performance measurement, Activity Management Plans, New Zealand, Road Controlling Authorities.